 Beyond the enhanced care provided to patients through access to more data and resources, another significant benefit is enhanced negotiating power with payer organizations, leading to more favorable reimbursement rates and contract terms.

 A CIN that aims to succeed under value-based principles requires strategic alignment and an enhanced toolset to support operational changes to members’ day-to-day workflows and technology-based resources.
 In Lightbeam’s experience, to promote enhanced quality of care and cost efficiency, clinically integrated networks require:

-- Bi-directional data integration to support a physician affinity strategy
+- Bi-directional data integration to support physician workflows

 - Referral management capabilities

 Complete Health Records

 A CIN needs to create a holistic view of their patients using data from clinical and claims systems.
 The comprehensive data creates a foundation for effective population health management.
 Since a single electronic health record (EHR) does not offer all of the necessary data within a single source, CINs need to put the infrastructure in place to not only capture data from disparate sources but normalize it as well.
 The infrastructure needs include an enterprise data warehouse and, in many cases, a health information exchange (HIE).
 With these solutions in place, CINs can collect, organize, analyze, and stratify data to share critical insights with providers within the network.
 Such insights might include gaps in care, coding opportunities, or information or alerts regarding transitions of care.